AbuZaid55/Zevon-Ecommerce/README.md

 # Advanced E-commerce Application - Full Stack

-## Login and Sign Up
+_I have created this Ecommerce application without any assistance and without watching any tutorials._

+## User Features

+- ###  Account Creation:
-New User hava to create a account for access cart, order and profile page.
-During sign up time user have to enter otp that will send on given email id for Verify user.
+  - New users need to create an account to access the cart, order, and profile pages.

-## Forgot Password

-User have frogot his Password then it can change this Password.
-For the change Password user hava to send a link on registered email id.

-## Add to cart and manage order
+  - During signup, users must enter an OTP sent to their provided email for verification.

+- ### Password Recovery:
+  - Users can reset their password by requesting a password reset link sent to their registered email.

+- ### Shopping Cart:
+  - Users can add products to their cart.
+  - Ability to manage and view items in the cart.

+- ### Order Management:
+  - Users can place orders and track their status.
+  - Access to order history and details.

+- ### Payment Information:
-User can add any products on his cart and manage it.
-Also can manage orders and track it status.
-User able to see all payments related details on the cart and order page.
+  - Users can view all payment-related details on the cart and order pages.

-## Seach and Filters

-In this website user able to search and filters products esily.

-## Profile page

-User can edit his details on the profile page and can add mulitple shipping details for shipping products.
+  - Secure payment processing.

+- ### Product Search and Filters:
+  - Users can easily search for products.
+  - Filters available for efficient product browsing.

+- ### Profile Editing:
+  - Users can edit their profile details.
+  - Option to add multiple shipping addresses.

-## Admin
+## Admin Features

+- ### Dashboard Access:
+  - Only admin has access to the dashboard.

+- ### Order and Payment Management:
+  - Admin can manage orders.
+  - Access to payment details.

+- ### Product Management:
-Only admin can access Dashboard and can manage orders and payments.
-Admin can edit any products and aslo can delete it.
+  - Admin can edit and delete products.
+  - Full control over product catalog.

+- ### User Management:
-Admin can give Dashboard access to any user.
+  - Admin can grant dashboard access to users.

-Admin can see full details about any products, payments and orders on the admin Dashboard using chart.
+- ### Data Visualization:
+  - Charts and graphs displaying product, payment, and order details.

+## Security

+- ### Secure Payments:
+  - Implement secure payment gateways for user transactions.

+- ### OTP Verification:
+  - Ensure the security of user accounts through OTP verification.

-## Payments
+## Additional Considerations

-User able to make payments securily.
+- ### Responsive Design:
+  - Ensure the website is accessible and user-friendly on various devices.

+- ### Notifications:
+  - Implement email notifications for order confirmations, password resets, etc.

+- ### User Support:
+  - Provide a support system for users to address any issues.

+- ### Data Privacy:
+  - Comply with data protection regulations to safeguard user information.

+- ### Scalability:
+  - Design the system to handle potential growth in the number of users and products.